luna/luna-book/defining_functions.md

 transformed
 ```

 There is also a way to create functions out of existing pieces of logic – just select any number of nodes and press <kbd>f</kbd>.
-The nodes will get frkwis very handy when prototyping solutions and playing around with different ways of solving particular problems.
+The nodes will get folded into a function, with any external input connection becoming an argument, and any external output connection being returned from the function.
+This workflow is very handy when prototyping solutions and playing around with different ways of solving particular problems.
 For example the following graph:

 ![](assets/before_collapse.png)